Moon-Elf/Handwriting-Recognition/README.md

 - Calculating character-level accuracy

 ## Usage

-You can use this code to:

-- Train your own CRNN model for handwriting recognition
-- Evaluate the model on your own test dataset
-- Make predictions on handwritten text images

 To predict the text in a specific image, use the provided `predict` function by specifying the image's index.